The Spinners (American group)

-The Spinners are an American rhythm and blues vocal group that formed in Ferndale, Michigan, United States, in 1954.
+The Spinners are an American rhythm and blues vocal group that formed in Detroit, Michigan, in 1954.
 They enjoyed a string of hit singles and albums during the 1960s and 1970s, particularly with producer Thom Bell.
-The group continues to tour, with Henry Fambrough as the only original member.
+The group continues to tour, without any original members, after Henry Fambrough retired in 2023.

 The group is also listed as the Detroit Spinners and the Motown Spinners, due to their 1960s recordings with the Motown label.
 These other names were used in the UK to avoid confusion with a British folk group also called the Spinners.
 On June 30, 1976, they received a star on the Hollywood Walk of Fame.
-In 2015 and 2023, they were nominated for induction into the Rock and Roll Hall of Fame.
+The Spinners were inducted into the National Rhythm & Blues Hall of Fame in 2015 and the Rock and Roll Hall of Fame in 2023.

 History

-In 1954, Billy Henderson, Henry Fambrough, Pervis Jackson, C. P. Spencer, and James Edwards formed The Domingoes in Ferndale, Michigan, a northern suburb of Detroit.
+In 1954, Billy Henderson, Henry Fambrough, Pervis Jackson, C. P. Spencer, and James Edwards formed the Domingoes in Detroit, Michigan.
 The friends resided in Detroit's Herman Gardens public housing project and came together to make music.

 James Edwards remained with the group for a few weeks and was replaced by Bobby Smith, who sang lead on most of the Spinners' early records and their biggest Atlantic Records hits.
 Spencer left the group shortly after Edwards, and later joined the Voice Masters and the Originals.
 George Dixon replaced Spencer, and the group renamed themselves the Spinners in 1961.